 - Extremely difficult to lose weight (requires great effort)

-- Tendency to gain fat easily as soon as exercise is stopped
+- Tendency to gain fat easily as soon as the exercise is stopped

 - Respond best to frequent, even daily, training